boldflight/BibleConverter/test_EPUB/output/1chron.md

 [12] He told them: “You are the leaders of the Levites’ families.
 You and your relatives must consecrate yourselves and bring the ark of the **Lord** God of Israel up to the place I have prepared for it.
 [13] The first time you did not carry it; that is why the **Lord** God attacked us, because we did not ask him about the proper way to carry it.”
 [14] The priests and Levites consecrated themselves so they could bring up the ark of the **Lord** God of Israel.
-[15] The descendants of Levi carried the ark of God on their shoulders with poles, just as Moses had commanded in keeping with the **Lord’**s instruction.
+[15] The descendants of Levi carried the ark of God on their shoulders with poles, just as Moses had commanded in keeping with the **Lord**'s instruction.

 [16] David told the leaders of the Levites to appoint some of their relatives as musicians; they were to play various instruments, including stringed instruments and cymbals, and to sing loudly and joyfully.
 [17] So the Levites appointed Heman son of Joel; one of his relatives, Asaph son of Berechiah; one of the descendants of Merari, Ethan son of Kushaiah;